'Having sex five times a day wasn't enough'

 "Then when it's over you feel remorseful, you say you're never going to do it again."

-Graham eventually stopped leading his "horrendous double life" when his wife found an email and confronted him.
+Graham stopped leading his "horrendous double life" when his wife found an email and confronted him.

 He sought help from Sex Addicts Anonymous (SAA), which has 78 self-help groups around the UK, and said he has abstained from extra-marital sex for several years.